Photographic Wall Mural, 15’ x 31’, 2018

 A commissioned portrait series of the organizer-DJs of Chances Dances commemorating their 10 years of creating queer safe(r) spaces in Chicago.
 Chances Dances eventually expanded to hosts three funding cycles per year to provide support to local artists and activists impacting the Chicago LGBTQ community.
 Curated by Gallery 400 director Lorelei Stewart and artist/curator/educator John Neff.
 Exhibition details.

 Video Installation, 2009

 The installation is composed of three video pieces that run concurrently across the length of the gallery.
 Visually separated by partial barriers, the sound and light of each video spill over to the next, allowing the work to operate individually and in concert.
-The Camera Obscura, both the tool and the first image, was the first piece the viewer encountered when entering the space.
+The Camera Obscura, was the first piece the viewer encountered when entering the space.
 The second, I played my best, refers to physical states of becoming.
 And finally, 20paces, where two women participants engage in a duel.

 Plaster, Resin, 2014